1991 Toyota Corolla Won't start

 Also remove plugs and check compression.

-If weak spark then most likely and ignitor is bad, on this engine (4AFE), it is actually cheaper to buy a remanufactures dist, rather than the ignitor (ign.
-Module) itself.
+If weak spark then most likely and ignitor is bad, on this engine (4AFE), it is actually cheaper to buy a remanufactures dist, rather than the ignitor (ign. module) itself.

-You can also get a used dist.
-From a junkyard.
+You can also get a used dist. from a junkyard.
 Look for one from a 90-92 Toyota Corolla or Geo Prizm.

 If you find a car listed above, remove and buy the two fuse/relay boxes near the left front strut.
 They contain fuses, but also very expensive relays that you may need.

-Saturday, May 9th, 2009 AT 6:34 AM
+May 9, 2009 at 6:34 AM

 JOHN HOWELL